 AWARDS AND RECOGNITIONS

-Leah was included in the 2016 group of Upstate New York Super Lawyer “Rising Stars”.
+Leah was included in the 2017 and 2016 groups of Upstate New York Super Lawyer “Rising Stars”.
 This group represents the top 2.5% of lawyers who are under 40 years old or who have been practicing for 10 years or less.
 Leah was also named one of the Daily Record's 2015 Up & Coming Attorneys, an award that recognizes attorneys who have demonstrated a significant commitment and contribution to the legal profession early in their careers, as well as being named a finalist for the Rochester Business Journal’s 2016 Athena Young Professional Award.